George Eliot: Move to Coventry

 The Strauss book had caused a sensation in Germany by arguing that the miracles in the New Testament were mythical additions with little basis in fact.
 Evans's translation had a similar effect in England, with the Earl of Shaftesbury calling her translation "the most pestilential book ever vomited out of the jaws of hell."
 Later she translated Feuerbach's The Essence of Christianity (1854).
-The ideas in these books would have an effect on her own fiction.

 As a product of their friendship, Bray published some of Evans's own earliest writing, such as reviews, in his newspaper the Coventry Herald and Observer.
 As Evans began to question her own religious faith, her father threatened to throw her out of the house, but his threat was not carried out.
 Instead, she respectfully attended church and continued to keep house for him until his death in 1849, when she was 30.
 Five days after her father's funeral, she travelled to Switzerland with the Brays.
 She decided to stay on in Geneva alone, living first on the lake at Plongeon (near the present-day United Nations buildings) and then on the second floor of a house owned by her friends François and Juliet d'Albert Durade on the rue de Chanoines (now the rue de la Pelisserie).
 She commented happily that "one feels in a downy nest high up in a good old tree".
 Her stay is commemorated by a plaque on the building.
 While residing there, she read avidly and took long walks in the beautiful Swiss countryside, which was a great inspiration to her.
 François Durade painted her portrait there as well.